-Their foliage have spaced out, 4″ long narrow leaflet.
-As opposed to the dense leaflets of the macrophylum.
+Their foliage have spaced out, 4″ long narrow leaflets, as opposed to the dense leaflets of the Macrophylum.

 Flowers, and Fruit

-The flower and fruit are both yellow not showy.
+The flower and fruit are both yellow, not showy.
 To prevent this, cut off the flower with an electric trimmer in the Spring.
-Otherwise, the small berry fruit that are soft with a seed inside in the Summer.
+Otherwise, the small berry fruit is soft with a seed inside in the Summer.

 Compatibility and USDA Hardiness Zones:

-Fern pines resist most common pests.
+Fern Pines resist most common pests.
 Although aphids, scale, and mold can be a minor problem.
-Neem oil is a good organic pesticides and fungicides.
+Neem oil is a good organic pesticide and fungicide.

 Hedges are generally planted 2 – 3 feet apart off-center.

 Soil and Planting: Plant in soil that drains well.
 Dig a hole that is as deep as the tree’s roots and at least twice as wide.